pinnintiganesh/college-nirf-rank-prediction/README.md

 ## Results
 The model achieved a score of 93% and a root mean square error of 15.47, which demonstrates its accuracy in predicting college NIRF rankings.

-## Deployment
-The project was successfully deployed on Render and can be accessed here: https://college-nirf-rank-predictor.onrender.com/